ansible/ansible/docs/docsite/rst/become.rst

 Administrative Rights
 ---------------------

 Many tasks in Windows require administrative privileges to complete.
-Ansible will attempt to run a process as an administrator and fall back to a limited token if that fails.
+When using the ``runas`` become method, Ansible will automatically run the module with the full privileges of the remote user, unless User Account Control (UAC) Admin Approval Mode is enabled on the target hosts.
+When UAC is enabled, Ansible attempts to elevate module processes with administrative privileges, but uses a limited token if elevation fails.

-The following are some ways to use ``become`` with an admin token:
+There are several ways to use the ``runas`` become method with full privileges when UAC is enabled:

-* Set the ``become_user`` to the default local ``Administrator`` account.
-This account is the default user called ``Administrator`` that is installed with Windows and not just a user under the local Administrators group.

 * Set the ``become_user`` to ``System`` which has full control over the operating system.

-* Grant the privilege ``SeTcbPrivilege`` to the user Ansible connects with on WinRM.
-The privilege ``SeTcbPrivilege`` is a high-level privilege that grants full control over the operating system.
+* Grant ``SeTcbPrivilege`` to the user Ansible connects with on WinRM. ``SeTcbPrivilege`` is a high-level privilege that grants full control over the operating system.
 No user is given this privilege by default, and care should be taken if you grant this privilege to a user or group.
   For more information on this privilege, please see `Act as part of the operating system <https://technet.microsoft.com/en-us/library/dn221957(v=ws.11).aspx>`_.
   You can use the below task to set this privilege on a Windows host::